The Exhaustion That Comes From Always Holding It Together

 What This Kind of Exhaustion Is Really About

-It's the result of showing up again and again without enough release, recognition, or space to set things down.
+It is the result of showing up again and again without enough release, recognition, or space to set things down.
+It is what happens when strength becomes expected, calm becomes automatic, and responsibility keeps expanding without anyone asking what it is doing to you.

 And sometimes, naming the exhaustion is the first form of relief.